There are 10 types of people in the world: those who understand binary numbers and those who don't.

 is a trade-off of these values.

 Floating point number are never accurate, there is always some floating point round-off error.
-(This is not a problem for integers, which is the main reason to always pick an integer type if you possibly can.
-Note financial calculations can often be done using integers if you compute everying in pennies, and divide by 100 at the end to get dollars and cents.)
+This is not a problem for integers, which is the main reason to always pick an integer type if you possibly can.
+Note financial calculations can often be done using integers if you compute everything in pennies, and divide by 100 at the end to get dollars and cents.
+(The exact precision varies depending on what you do and the values you store.
+It could be several digits of error for some values.)
+Once you start doing computations, the result has even less precision.

-As an example pretend an 8–bit floating point format
+As a simple example of floating point, pretend an 8–bit floating point

 a 3–bit one's complement exponent, and a 4–bit mantissa.